 Research methods

-This is a secondary analysis of a randomized controlled trial (CALGB 80101 study) which evaluated two adjuvant chemoradiotherapy schedules following resection of non-metastatic gastric cancer.
+This is a secondary analysis of a randomized controlled trial (CALGB 80101 study) that evaluated two adjuvant chemoradiotherapy schedules following resection of non-metastatic gastric cancer.
 Kaplan-Meier analysis and log-rank testing were utilized to explore the overall and disease-free survival differences according to the race of the patients.
-Univariate and multivariate Cox regression analyses were then used to explore factors affecting overall and disease-free survivals.
+Univariate and multivariate Cox regression analyses were then used to explore factors affecting overall and disease-free survival.

 Research results

 A total of 546 patients were included in the current analysis.
 Of which, 73.8% have white race (vs 12.8% black Americans and 8.2% Asian Americans).
-Using Kaplan-Meier analysis/log-rank testing, Asian Americans appear to have better overall, and disease-free survival outcomes compared to other United States racial groups (White Americans, Black Americans and other racial groups) (P = 0.011; P = 0.010; respectively).
+Using Kaplan-Meier analysis/log-rank testing, Asian Americans appear to have better overall and disease-free survival outcomes compared to other United States racial groups (White Americans, Black Americans and other racial groups) (P = 0.011; P = 0.010; respectively).
 Moreover, in an adjusted multivariate model, Asian American race seems to be associated with better overall and disease-free survival (hazard ratio: 0.438; 95%CI: 0.254-0.754), P = 0.003; hazard ratio: 0.460; 95%CI: 0.280-0.755, P = 0.002; respectively).

 Research conclusions

-Asian American patients with non-metastatic gastric cancer have better overall, and disease-free survival compared to other racial groups in the United States.
+Asian American patients with non-metastatic gastric cancer have better overall and disease-free survival compared to other racial groups in the United States.
 Further preclinical and clinical research is needed to clarify the reasons behind this observation.

 Research perspectives

-The findings of this study are though-provoking for the potential biological mechanisms underlying this observation as well as the potential therapeutic implications of these findings.
+The findings of this study are thought-provoking for the potential biological mechanisms underlying this observation as well as the potential therapeutic implications of these findings.

-ACKNOWLEDGEMENT
+ACKNOWLEDGEMENTS

-The current study is based on clinical trial dataset downloaded from Projectdatasphere.org.
+The current study is based on a clinical trial dataset downloaded from Projectdatasphere.org.
 Neither PDS nor the authors of the original research are responsible for the findings in the current analysis.

 REFERENCES